go-gitea/gitea/docs/content/usage/actions/act-runner.en-us.md

 # load the new systemd unit file
 sudo systemctl daemon-reload
 # start the service and enable it at boot
-sudo systemctl enable act-runner --now
+sudo systemctl enable act_runner --now
 ```

-If using Docker, the `act-runner` user should also be added to the `docker` group before starting the service.
-Keep in mind that this effectively gives `act-runner` root access to the system [[1]](https://docs.docker.com/engine/security/#docker-daemon-attack-surface).
+If using Docker, the `act_runner` user should also be added to the `docker` group before starting the service.
+Keep in mind that this effectively gives `act_runner` root access to the system [[1]](https://docs.docker.com/engine/security/#docker-daemon-attack-surface).

 ## Configuration variable